Sainsbury's: Brand relaunch (1999–2003)

 In 2001, Sainsbury's moved into its current headquarters at Holborn, London.
 Sainsbury's previously occupied Stamford House and twelve other buildings around Southwark.
 The accounting department remained separate at Streatham.
 The building was designed by architectural firm Foster and Partners, and had been developed on the former Mirror Group site for Andersen Consulting (now Accenture); Sainsbury's acquired the 25-year lease when Accenture pulled out.

 Sainsbury's was a founding member of the Nectar loyalty card scheme, which was launched in September 2002, in conjunction with Debenhams, Barclaycard and BP; Debenhams, Barclaycard and BP have all subsequently left the scheme, although until the chain's demise Nectar points continued to be awarded for online purchases at Debenhams made through the Nectar app.
 The Nectar scheme replaced the Sainsbury's Reward Card; accrued points were transferred over.

 In January 2003, Wm Morrison Supermarkets (trading as Morrisons) made an offer for the Safeway group, prompting a bidding war between the major supermarkets.
 The Trade and Industry Secretary, Patricia Hewitt, referred the various bids to the Competition Commission, which reported its findings on 26 September.
-The Commission found that all bids, with the exception of Morrison's, would "operate against the public interest".
-As part of the approval Morrison's was to dispose of 53 of the combined group's shops.
+The Commission found that all bids, with the exception of Morrisons, would "operate against the public interest".
+As part of the approval Morrisons was to dispose of 53 of the combined group's shops.

-In May 2004, Sainsbury's announced that it would acquire fourteen of these shops, thirteen Safeway shops and one Morrison's outlet, located primarily in the Midlands and the North of England.
+In May 2004, Sainsbury's announced that it would acquire fourteen of these shops, thirteen Safeway shops and one Morrisons outlet, located primarily in the Midlands and the North of England.